Erick7451/Sabine-Cluster/README.md

 Of coarse, there is more information in there, but this will suffice for an introduction.
 Notice that without the grep, information about all partitions will show along with their defaults and restrictions.

-Now that we have some rudimentary knowledge into the clusters partitions and restrictions, lets head into our own department.
+Now that we have some fundamental knowledge into the clusters partitions and restrictions, lets head into our own department.

 Once you log in to the cluster using
 ```linux